-Asha Tarry, Life Coach and Author, become a household name in mental health during the COVID pandemic.
-After landing her multiple TV appearances in CNBC, NY Times, and more, her coaching business has transformed.
-She is now able to pursue her passion full-time and touch millions of people.
+Author and life coach Asha Tarry become a household name in the world of mental health during the COVID-19 pandemic.
+Through working with Otter PR to help land her multiple TV appearances on CNBC, media coverage in The New York Times, and many other top-tier outlets, her coaching business has transformed, allowing her to pursue her passion full-time and improve the lives of millions around the world.

-Like many subject matter experts that we work with, Asha came to us without a large amount of credibility, but she did have a magnetic personality and more than a decade of experience in mental health.
-She needed to increase her credibility and online presence so that she could quit her day job as a counselor and be a full time thought leader.
+Like many subject matter experts that we work with, Asha came to us in need of further establishing credibility in her field, despite her magnetic personality and over a decade of experience as a mental health professional.
+She expressed a desire to increase her credibility and online presence with the goal of quitting her day job as a counselor to become a full-time thought leader.

-Asha did amazing in a CNBC interview where she appeared as an expert in mental health.
-This quickly led to Asha being invited on as a correspondent on future mental health stories.
-The value of this opportunity is estimaed in the high 6-figures.
+Asha appeared in an interview for CNBC as an expert in mental health, which quickly led to her being invited on as a correspondent to discuss future mental health stories.
+The value of this opportunity is estimated to be worth multiple thousands of dollars.

-In addition, the credibility that she gained as a CNBC correspondent led to our next massive success, NY Times.
-She was now credible enough to be used as a source for a NY Times reporter on a mental health story.
-This was the tipping point that broke her through the glass ceiling and led to the massive success that followed.
+Furthermore, the credibility that Asha was able to gain as a CNBC correspondent led to her next major breakthrough in media, as she was now credible enough to be used as a reliable source for a reporter from The New York Times on another story covering mental health.
+This provided a tipping point that broke her through the glass ceiling and propelled her subsequent successes.Tags: Case Study, Mental Health